Refine your search

 Transcript of records and study certificate

-If you need a signed and stamped paper transcript of records or study certificate, or you are no longer a student at the University of Eastern Finland (degree students are able to access Peppi for 180 days after their graduation and exchange students for 180 days after their study right is finished) and thus you do not have a valid UEF user account, you may request a paper version or a digitally signed one from the Student and Learning Services’ Customer Service (contact information below) or order at UEF E-services (opens in a new tab, requires logging in) Also remember to update your address in Peppi, documents are send to the address found in Peppi, if you do not give another address.
+If you need a paper transcript/study certificate or if you no longer have a valid UEF user account (degree students are able to access Peppi for 180 days after their graduation and exchange students for 180 days after their study right is finished), you can request a paper version or a digitally signed version from Student and Learning Services Customer Service (contact information below).
+Please also check that your postal address in Peppi is up to date.
+Documents are sent to the address shown in Peppi unless you provide a different address.

 Digitally signed transcript of records and study certificate